 As an attorney, I see gun crimes on the rise in Jefferson County, Colorado.
 I once heard a Jefferson County Sheriff's Deputy tell me something that I think of quite often.
 He said that it's not a matter of ‘if' you have an accidental discharge; it's a matter of ‘when'.
 Thinking about that quote, I want to help people avoid having a felony conviction for an accident.
 I want to fight the government's over-prosecution of gun crimes.

-So, if you or a loved one has been charged with Illegal Discharge of a Firearm in Jefferson County, Colorado, call O'Malley and Sawyer at 303-830-0880 to speak immediately with one of our attorneys.
+So, if you or a loved one has been charged with Illegal Discharge of a Firearm in Jefferson County, Colorado, call Sawyer Legal Group at 303-830-0880 to speak immediately with one of our attorneys.
 Together, we can protect your future.

 Photo Credit: Pixabay-Paulsbarlow7